30 Fun & Free Things to do in Austin

 Some meet in parks, others are indoors.

-More often these yoga classes are free, acting as a taster session for future events.
+These yoga classes are often free, acting as a taster session for future events.

 Free Live Music in Austin Outdoors

-Have you even been to Austin if you didn’t listened to live music?
+Have you even been to Austin if you didn’t listen to live music?

-Austin is the music capital of the world and there are a whole host of outdoor venues including the rooftop at Handlebar (121 E 5th St), Banger’s Sausage House & Beer Garden (79 Rainey St) and Lazarus Brewing Co (1902 E 6th St).
+Austin is the world’s live music capital, and there are a whole host of outdoor venues, including Banger’s Sausage House & Beer Garden (79 Rainey St), Cheer Up Charlies, and Lazarus Brewing Co (1902 E 6th St).

 Rainey Street Historic District